 I have since then sold all of my additional guitars because the promise to my wife that I would sell off my current collection before I started shopping for the Classical guitar that I walked away from in 1971.
 I sold them all except the Martin.
 I will never sell that Martin Guitar.
 And none of those additional guitars were the Classical model I so wanted in 1971.

-Then it dawned on me… I don't know how to play the guitar, or at least I’m still not very good at it!
+Then it dawned on me… I never became very good at playing the guitar.
 Check back with me next year to see if I've learned enough to play for others.

 Post Script: Since first posting this and promoting it on Facebook, one of my classmates from high school and church reminded me that the Music Store was called Sage Music.